HEGUIKLAS/Snake/README.md

-  map.py  creates list of wall coordinates, draws self player.py handles inputs, snake movement, stores snake coords settings.txt all important variables used to set up game
+  map.py  creates list of wall coordinates, draws self player.py handles inputs, snake movement, stores snake coords settings.txt all important variables used to set up game put them in one file, or change the import statements to the correct path